GreenMolucass/website/README.md

 6) now you can stage and commit your edits

-7) Make an awesome website, inspire!
+7) Migrate all information and capabilities from https://greenmoluccas.id/
-8) Migrate all information and capabilities from https://greenmoluccas.id/
+8) use google for fourms, sign ups, data, etc.

-9) use google for fourms, sign ups, etc.
+9) Make an awesome website, inspire!

-10) Add the google translate widget?
+10) Add the google translate widget? // make default indoneisan >> right now it is english because I have been working on it (-Ben the American)